ryanrodemoyer/ryanrodemoyer.github.io/_posts/2021-01-04-landing-the-interview.md

 title: Landing The Interview
 ---

+Are you ready to crack the code to secure that dream job interview?
+From setting your salary expectations to acing the phone screen, this comprehensive guide unveils the key strategies to maximize your chances of landing that coveted interview.
+Whether you're revamping your LinkedIn profile or navigating the application process, discover the essential steps to stand out and seize the opportunities waiting for you.
+Get ready to take charge of your career destiny and nail that next big interview!

 # Know your worth.

 - Know _your_ salary and benefits requirements.
 YOU are the only person who can decide.
 DO NOT let anyone else define your worth.